How to smell your own breath. Self-test for halitosis (bad breath).

 (Hint: Why tongue cleaning How to. is the only bad breath cure that most people need.)

-Other ways to smell and self-check your breath.
+Additional ways to smell and self-check your breath.

 The remainder of this page explains some additional self-testing methods that you can use to evaluate the quality of your breath.